matter123/mossy/docs/style.md

 blank line then the namespace deceleration.
 C++ source files are required to be in a namespace

 ####rationale
-Consistent file beginnings create a more uniform and familiar working environment.
-Namespaced Source files reduce the chance of symbol collisions
+> Consistent file beginnings create a more uniform and familiar working environment.
+Namespaced
+> Source files reduce the chance of symbol collisions, and create a seperation of concerns across many files.

 ##Include Ordering
 Includes in files should follow the 'Include What You Use' principle, in that if you require the